meiyulee/continuous_Bernoulli/README.md

 * folder name: document

 ### Install

-1. the exe files have to run in C:\C_Bernoulli
-2. drop the exe files into C:\C_Bernoulli
-3. click the exe file to run.
+Since the exe files have to run in C:\C_Bernoulli, drop the exe files into C:\C_Bernoulli.
+Then click the exe file to run.

 ### Usage

 The programs contains the simulator of probability distribution(1-4), the statistic analysis(5-12), and the probability distribution after transformation(13).
 For example,

 1. run C:\C_Bernoulli\C_Bernoulli_01.exe